Chronic Diarrhea in ChildrenReturn to Overview Page

 What are clinical trials and what role do children play in research?

-Clinical trials are part of clinical research and at the heart of all medical advances.
-Clinical trials look at new ways to prevent, detect, or treat disease in people of all ages.
-Researchers also use clinical trials to look at other aspects of care, such as improving the quality of life for people with chronic illnesses.
-Find out more about clinical trials and children.
+Clinical trials are research studies involving people of all ages.
+Clinical trials look at safe and effective new ways to prevent, detect, or treat disease.
+Researchers also use clinical trials to look at other aspects of care, such as improving quality of life.
+Research involving children helps scientists

 What clinical trials are open?